Article by: Kelly Dobos

 Pigments – Pigments are those color additives that are not soluble in the medium in which they are used.
 Pigments are further classified as organic or inorganic pigments.

 As a general rule in cosmetic products, the term solubility relates to water solubility, keeping in mind that most water soluble dyes are also soluble in ethanol.
 The majority of the color additives used in toiletries are dyes while the majority of those used in decorative cosmetics are pigments.
 Both dyes and pigments can either be natural or synthetic.

 Synthetic colorants normally exhibit brighter, more intense colors than natural ones.
-The synthetic ones also normally exhibit better stability properties to chemical and physical interactions.
+The synthetic inorganic ones normally exhibit better stability properties to chemical and physical interactions.